The Years of Lyndon Johnson: Book Five

 In a September 2024 interview for the 50th anniversary of his book The Power Broker, Caro revealed that he was steadily making progress on the fifth book, but was re-writing sections related to the Civil Rights movement and Martin Luther King Jr. and still had a substantial amount of work to finish when it came to writing about the Vietnam War.
 He also revealed in separate interviews that he had completed sections related to Medicare and was receiving digital versions of Vietnam-era documents from the Johnson Presidential Library.

 Caro provided a few more updates in a February 2025 interview with Smithsonian magazine, where he revealed that he had written 980 pages for his manuscript.
 He also revealed that he was still working on sections for the creation of Medicare and Medicaid, from its management from Senator Russell Long to its passage through the Senate, and that he planned on embarking his trip to Vietnam once he finished those sections.
-He also clarified that while he will not allow someone else to finish his work, he will release whatever he's completed to the public if he does pass away.
+He also clarified that while he will not allow someone else to finish his work, he will release whatever he has completed to the public if he dies.
+Caro mentioned in a May 2026 interview with C-SPAN that he had finished his portions related to Medicaid, and his current manuscript was around 983 pages.
+He stated that the remainder of the book would be dedicated to documenting Vietnam, from the decision-making behind it, Johnson's escalation, the troubles managing the war and support for it as it went on, as well as the average experience of a soldier stationed there.
+Caro provided an additional update in a September 2026 Instagram post where he stated he had completed 1100 manuscript pages, and hinted that he might be finally making his long-delayed trip to Vietnam.